-For over a decade I have focused my studies and research on exploring different dimensions of international relations, with an empirical focus on the Arctic region.
-For my research I have travelled extensively in many states, including the eight Arctic states, speaking with diplomats, civil servants, NGO representatives, Indigenous Peoples representatives and community leaders, as well as other researchers.
+For over a decade I have focused my studies and research on exploring different dimensions of international relations, with an empirical focus on the Arctic and the North.
+For my research I have travelled extensively speaking with diplomats, civil servants, NGO representatives, Indigenous Peoples representatives and community leaders, as well as other researchers.

-I have also had the opportunity to do archival research at the Library and Archives Canada and the Centre for Newfoundland Studies, Memorial University of Newfoundland.
-These experiences and opportunities to meet and talk with some of the most interesting people cooperating, campaigning, living, and representing their people in the Arctic region have enriched my research and helped broaden my appreciation of just how dynamic and important the Arctic and the study of the region is in the 21st century.
+I have had the opportunity to do archival research at the Library and Archives Canada and the Centre for Newfoundland Studies, Memorial University of Newfoundland.
+These experiences and opportunities to access information and meet and talk with some of the most interesting people cooperating, campaigning, living, and representing their people in the Arctic and North have enriched my research and helped broaden my appreciation of the dynamic nature and importance of the Circumpolar North.

 I have a PhD from the Department of International Politics at Aberystwyth University in Wales, UK and undergraduate and graduate degrees in Political Science from Memorial University of Newfoundland.

 If you would like to learn more about my work, or would like to contact me, you can find me on twitter @DanitaBurke1 or you can contact me by email (email@example.com).

 For additional information on my research, please visit:

 Burke, Danita Catherine.
 (2020) “Re-establishing Legitimacy after Stigmatization: Greenpeace in the North American North.”
 Polar Record 56(e26): 1-12. https://doi.org/10.1017/S0032247420000285

 Burke, Danita Catherine.
 (2019) Diplomacy and the Arctic Council.
 Montreal and Kingston.
 McGill-Queens University Press. https://www.mqup.ca/diplomacy-and-the-arctic-council-products-9780773559196.php.